arizona indian ruins

 3. Patayan dating from AD 300-1450

 All of these sights are fascinating.
-So far, our favorite cliff dwellings were Walnut Canyon, Palatki Heritage Site, and Tonto National Monument.
+So far, our favorite cliff dwellings are Walnut Canyon, Palatki Heritage Site, and Tonto National Monument.

 Tonto National Monument & Cliff Dwellings